Gov. Katie Hobbs proclaims John McCain Democracy Week

 “I am grateful to Governor Hobbs for recognizing John and his legacy with this proclamation,” Cindy McCain said in a press release.
 “John dedicated his life to serving America and the values of democracy, freedom and human dignity.

-“By recognizing John McCain Democracy Week, I am hopeful that Arizona and the world will be reminded of his service, civility and belief in American greatness.”
+“By recognizing John McCain Democracy Week, I am hopeful that Arizona and the world will be reminded of his service, civility and belief in American greatness,” McCain said.

 McCain, the Republican presidential nominee in 2008, was in his sixth term and 31st year in the U.S. Senate when he died after a yearlong battle with brain cancer at age 81.
 He passed away at his home in Cornville, Arizona on Aug.
 25, 2018.